 You must have dispensary fridge certification listed as a part of your temperature monitoring procedure and ensure that you certify your fridges at least once every 2 years.

 Should you wish to dispute receiving a corrective action, you can do so by submitting a Corrective Action Review Request on the QCPP Customer Portal.
 Your request will be reviewed by the QCPP Interpretations and Rulings Panel within four weeks.
 If you are not satisfied with the outcome of your Corrective Action Review Request, you may lodge an appeal by emailing email@example.com.

 Remedial Action Required Extensions

-If you require more time to complete your remedial actions required due to extenuating circumstances, you may apply for an extension on the QCPP Customer Portal.
+If you require more time to complete your remedial actions due to extenuating circumstances, you may apply for an extension on the QCPP Customer Portal.
 Please note this may impact your eligibility for certain CPA payments and contractual arrangements.
-Please note extensions are not available for non-conformances.
+Please note, extensions are not available for non-conformances.